Filing Weekly or Bi-Weekly Claim Certifications

 How Do I File My Weekly or Bi-Weekly Claim Certifications?

-Unless otherwise specified, a “week” means a calendar week that starts on Sunday and ends on Saturday.
-A week claimed is referred to by the week ending date or the Saturday of that week.
+A “week” means a period of seven consecutive calendar days beginning on Sunday and ending at midnight the following Saturday.
+A week claimed is referred to by the week ending date or the last day of the week (Saturday).

 Once you file a new claim or reactivate an unexpired claim, you must certify weekly or biweekly to request UI payments.
 Your confirmation page or e-mail confirmation will have a link to download your weekly/biweekly filing schedule.
 Check the “Claim Inquiry” feature or “My Claim Status” to verify your prior claim certification(s) and when the claim certification(s) are due.
 Record your claim certifications filed and payments on a calendar.